ManyuDhyani/ProCare-Health-Care-Platform/README.md

 Troubleshooting:
 Main error can be related to library compatibility with node version.
 For that we want to mention our project is build on node version: v16.17.0

+## Note: For now you have to assign 'F' and 'S' manually in MongoDB inside the field 'type' in the user collection, to test family and staff dashboards.

 ## Database Schema for ProCare